MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-create-vm-windows-cli.md

 ## View the IIS welcome page

-You can use a web browser of your choice to view the default IIS welcome page.
-Use the public IP address documented in the previous section to visit the default page.
+You can use a browser of your choice to view the default IIS welcome page.
+Use the public IP address listed in the previous section to visit the default page:

 ![IIS default site](./media/azure-stack-quick-create-vm-windows-cli/default-iis-website.png)